dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

         // Throws InvalidOperationException on non-JsonValue instances.
         // Use AsValue() to get access members other than this method.
         // Returns the internal value, a JsonElement conversion, or a custom conversion to the provided type.
-        // Allows for common programming model when JsonValue<T> is based on JsonElement or a CLR value.
+        // Allows for common programming model when JsonValue is based on JsonElement or a CLR value.
-        // "TValue" vs "T" to prevent collision with JsonValue<T>. public virtual TValue?
+        // "TValue" vs "T" to prevent collision with JsonValue. public virtual TValue?
 GetValue<TValue>();

         // Return the parent and root nodes; useful for LINQ.